reidwmulkey/opin-neo/README.md

 -Labels should be used extensively throughout the application, due to auto-indexing.
 For writing a generic query, a label of null will apply to all nodes.
 Passing an array of labels will instead query with each of those labels applied.

+-Unit testing isn't entirely there yet for neo4j unfortunately.
+To get around this, all nodes and relationships created under test mode will be deleted when test mode is disabled.

 Usage
 ===============